promanenko/gigaspaces-sbp-jekyll/hyperic-integration.markdown

 _Note that Hyperic Autodiscovery of services etc run daily only so if you deploy a new pu and want it to appear you should repeat the configuration step (without changing values) to trigger a new auto discovery._

-_The plugin is currently delivering some very basic features and has to be improved in the future to cover more monitoring informations_
+_The plugin is currently delivering some very basic features and has to be improved in the future to cover more monitoring information.

 # Building the plugin